OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 This installation process assumes the user has access to an internet connection to pull specific GitHub repositories and satisfy package dependencies.
 If an offline install process is required, please reach out to your Intel® representative.

-**1.** Before <span title='Open Programmable Acceleration Engine Software Development Kit, A collection of libraries and tools to facilitate the development of software applications and accelerators using OPAE.'>**OPAE** </span> SDK installation, the user must remove any prior <span title='Open Programmable Acceleration Engine Software Development Kit, A collection of libraries and tools to facilitate the development of software applications and accelerators using OPAE.'>**OPAE** </span> frameworks.
+**1.** Before OPAE SDK installation, the user must remove any prior OPAE frameworks.
 To remove these packages:

 ```sh
 sudo dnf remove opae*